Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 In general, $S$ has $ n$ corners, which are the functions $ \psi$ that equal 1 at one point of $ S$ and zero elsewhere.
-Mathematically speaking, $S$ is a {\bf \href{http://en.wikipedia.org/wiki/Convex\_set" rel="nofollow}{convex set}}, and its corners are its {\bf \href{http://en.wikipedia.org/wiki/Extreme_point" rel="nofollow}{extreme points}}: the points that can't be written as {\bf \href{http://en.wikipedia.org/wiki/Convex\_combination" rel="nofollow}{convex combinations}} of other points of $ S$ in a nontrivial way.
+Mathematically speaking, $S$ is a {\bf \href{http://en.wikipedia.org/wiki/Convex\_set}{convex set}}, and its corners are its {\bf \href{http://en.wikipedia.org/wiki/Extreme_point}{extreme points}}: the points that can't be written as {\bf \href{http://en.wikipedia.org/wiki/Convex\_combination}{convex combinations}} of other points of $S$ in a nontrivial way.

-Any stochastic operator $ U$ must map $ S$ into itself, so if $ U$ has an inverse that's also a stochastic operator, it must give a bijection $ U : S \to S$.
+Any stochastic operator $ U$ must map $ S$ into itself, so if $U$ has an inverse that's also a stochastic operator, it must give a bijection $ U \colon S \to S$.
 Any linear transformation acting as a bijection between convex sets must map extreme points to extreme points (this is easy to check), so $ U$ must map corners to corners in a bijective way.
 This implies that it comes from a permutation of the points in $ X$.

-In other words, any stochastic matrix with an inverse that's also stochastic is a {\bf \href{http://en.wikipedia.org/wiki/Permutation\_matrix" rel="nofollow}{permutation matrix}}: a square matrix with every entry 0 except for a single 1 in each row and each column.
+In other words, any stochastic matrix with an inverse that's also stochastic is a {\bf \href{http://en.wikipedia.org/wiki/Permutation\_matrix}{permutation matrix}}: a square matrix with every entry 0 except for a single 1 in each row and each column.
+For another proof, see the answer to Problem \ref{prob:23}, which appears in Section \ref{sec:16_answers}.

 It is worth adding that there are lots of stochastic operators whose inverses are not, in general, stochastic.
 We can see this in at least two ways.